Updated: April 10, 2025

 Understanding Key U.S. Tariffs: Section 201, Section 232, & Section 301

 As global trade continues to evolve, tariffs remain a critical factor shaping the strategies of businesses engaged in international trade.
-With the proposed reintroduction of Trump-era tariffs and ongoing updates to existing trade policies, understanding their implications has never been more essential.
+With the recent implementation of new tariffs by the Trump administration and ongoing updates to existing trade policies, understanding their implications has never been more essential.
 Below is a comprehensive overview of the key tariffs and their impacts, along with how J.M.
-Rodgers can help your business mitigate these challenges through expert duty drawback services
+Rodgers can help your business mitigate these challenges through expert duty drawback services.

 Section 201 Tariffs: Protecting Domestic Industries